dimpho0101/Vim-Terminal---Hacks/README.md

 Why vim?Well because emacs  sucks.

 This series of hacks is meant for beginners.
-So if you find anything confusing or you have input, dont hestitate to contact me.
+So if you find anything confusing or you have input, dont hestitate to contact me or @kaysiz

 What is a terminal?
 A application provides text-based access to the operating system, in contrast to the mostly graphical nature of the user experience